mengtong021/mengtong.github.io/_pages/about.md

 My work has been published in _Sociological Research Online_ and _Feminist Media Studies_.
 I have served as a peer reviewer for several international journals, including _Sociological Forum_, _International Journal of Intercultural Relations_ and _Women's Studies in Communication_.
 I currently serve as an Assistant Editor of [Network for Research into Chinese Education Mobilities (NRCEM)](https://chineseedmobilities.com/).

 My doctoral research explores how Chinese international students perceive and experience mobile dating applications, and how dating app use reshapes their understandings and practices of intimacy in transnational contexts.
-I am always open to conversations and collaborations with scholars working on related topics.

 I received my MA degree in TESOL with Distinction from [Institute of Education, University College London (UCL)](https://www.ucl.ac.uk/ioe/) in 2019 and my BA in English language and literature from [Taiyuan University of Technology](https://english.tyut.edu.cn/) in 2018.